semimod/openvaf-website/content/docs/details/how-to-contribute.md

 * The **OSDI** interface definition is maintained [here](https://gitlab.com/mario.k/osdi) and is summarized [here](/osdi/osdi_v0p3.pdf).
 * **Ngspice** is maintained [here](https://ngspice.sourceforge.io/).
 The OSDI interface of Ngspice is defined in **src/osdi**.

-You are free to ask questions, make pull requests and report bugs.
+You are invited to ask questions, create pull requests and report bugs.